JiaYouChen2003/AI_Lab_Mid_Project/README.md

 # AI_Lab_Mid_Project
 This is a project that train a model to detect tarot card images by yolov3.
 The model will be put on a drone and we will write a rule based code to let the drone approach the tarot card.
-The goal is to touch as many tarot carda as possible in a given time.
+The goal is to touch as many tarot cards as possible in a given time.

 * Tarot training data
     * Training images